+Rate of Return

-Rate of Return: For the year ended June 30, 2014, the annual money-weighted rate of return on pension plan investments, net of pension plan investment expense, was 11.25%.
+For the year ended June 30, 2016, the annual money-weighted rate of return on pension plan investments, net of pension plan investment expense, were 0.66%, and 0.44% for the Police employees retirement plan and the volunteer fire department pension plan, respectively.
 The money-weighted rate of return expresses investment performance, net of investment expense, adjusted for the changing amounts actually invested.